Charlitoes/cse15l-lab-reports/Lab4.md

 **Step6 Summary**

 I started to use shortcuts such as `<tab>` so it would autofill the file I am trying to either cd into or bash with.
-I first cd into the lab7 directory after it got cloned into my ieng6 account.
-Then I ran the bash script to see that the tests failed.
+I first cd into the `lab7` directory after it got cloned into my ieng6 account.
+Then I ran the bash script `test.sh` to see that the tests failed.